Hugocsundberg/Pet_the_cat/README.md

 * The app has been tested on Chrome (Desktop), Chrome (Mobile) Tesla built in browser, Brave, Safari (OSX), Safari (IOS).
 * The app is supported on screen-sizes from iPhone 5 (320 x 568)px to infinity and works in both portrait and landscape.

+#Site has been tested by classmates:
+* Martin Hansson
+* Jonathan Larsson